cropsinsilico/yggdrasil/docs/source/advanced/serialization.rst

-type, which will be encoded and mapped to a datatype in the programming language of the receiving model according to the JSON implementation that is used (the JSON spec indicates UTF-8 should be used by default), |yggdrasil| also supports types of ``unicode`` and ``bytes``.
+type, which will be encoded and mapped to a datatype in the programming language of the receiving model according to the JSON implementation that is used (the JSON spec indicates UTF-8 should be used by default), |yggdrasil| also supports scalar strings that have explicit encodings.
+Support string scalar encodings currently include "ASCII", "UTF8", "UTF16", "UTF32", and "UCS4".
+If no encoding is specified for a string scalar, "ASCII" is assumed.
+In addition to ``string`` scalars, two additional strings are supported for backwards compatibility: ``unicode`` and ``bytes``.
+If not explicit encoding is provided with these types, ``bytes`` is treated as implying "ASCII" encoding and ``unicode`` is treated as implying "UCS4" encoding.
-Data identified with the ``bytes`` type will be pre-encoded as ASCII strings using the base64 encoding.
-Data identified with the ``unicode`` type will be pre-encoded by encoding them as bytes using UTF-32 and then encoding those bytes as ASCII strings using the base64 encoding.
-On receipt, messages of either type are decoded from base64.
-Messages containing data specified as ``unicode`` will be decoded and stored in a unicode data type if one is available in the receiving language.
+Like other scalars, string scalars will also be encoded has ASCII via base64 on serialization and decoded when deserialized.
 If the receiving language dosn't have a built-in unicode type (e.g. C), the message will be preserved in the encoded UTF-32 bytes format.